aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/additional-features/export-dxf-to-pdf/_index.md

 - **No external dependencies** – pure Java, no native DLLs.
 - **High‑fidelity rendering** – maintains line weights, colors, and geometry.
 - **Full control** – rasterization options let you define page size, background, and resolution.
 - **Scalable** – works for single files or batch processing in server‑side applications.
+- **Cross‑platform** – runs on Windows, Linux, and macOS with any JDK.

 ## Prerequisites